cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Diuresis

 Diuresis is the state of producing urine at a significantly faster rate than normal.
-In %BioGears, we consider diuresis to occur when the average production rate of urine exceeds 8 mL/min @cite upsdell1988diuretic, and the event is reversed when the average production rate of urine falls below 7.5 mL/min.
+In the engine, we consider diuresis to occur when the average production rate of urine exceeds 8 mL/min @cite upsdell1988diuretic, and the event is reversed when the average production rate of urine falls below 7.5 mL/min.

 ### Antidiuresis

 Antidiuresis occurs when small quantities of urine are being produced at an osmolarity greater than that of the plasma.
-For %BioGears, this event is thrown when the average urine production rate is less than 0.5 mL/min and the urine osmolarity is greater than 280 mOsm/L @cite valtin1995renal.
+For the engine, this event is thrown when the average urine production rate is less than 0.5 mL/min and the urine osmolarity is greater than 280 mOsm/L @cite valtin1995renal.
 The event is reversed when either the urine production rate rises above 0.55 mL/min or the urine osmolarity falls below 275 mOsm/L.

 ### Natriuresis

 Natriuresis is the state of an unusually high rate of sodium excretion into the urine.
-In %BioGears, the setpoint for natriuresis is an average sodium excretion rate of 14.4 mg/min, or 6 times the resting sodium excretion rate @cite moss2014hormonal.
+In the engine, the setpoint for natriuresis is an average sodium excretion rate of 14.4 mg/min, or 6 times the resting sodium excretion rate @cite moss2014hormonal.
 The event is reversed when the average sodium excretion rate falls below 14.0 mg/min.

 ### Functional Incontinence

 Functional incontinence occurs when the bladder becomes too full of urine and automatially urinates.
-When the urine volume exceeds the maximum volume of the bladder in %BioGears, 400 mL, the functional incontinence event is thrown and a urinate action is automatically executed.
+When the urine volume exceeds the maximum volume of the bladder in the engine, 400 mL, the functional incontinence event is thrown and a urinate action is automatically executed.

 @anchor renal-assessments
 Assessments